 • Distance: About 16,000-22,000 km (round trip).

-• December-March: Breeding season in the warm waters of the south.
+- December-March: Breeding season in the warm southern waters.

-A female gray whale named Varvara holds the record for the longest recorded migration: a circular journey of about 22,511 km.
+A female gray whale named Varvara holds the record for the longest recorded migration: a round trip of nearly 22,511 km.

 Atlantic Leatherback Turtle